pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Requires executive approval and documented rationale
 - Track exceptions and outcomes for learning

 These gates live in the Dashboard "Capacity Triggers" view.
 When metrics cross thresholds, the system alerts the COO to initiate the recruitment workflow.
-This data-driven approach ensures you hire at the right timeâ€”not too early (wasting capital) or too late (creating bottlenecks).
+This data-driven approach ensures you hire at the right time—not too early (wasting capital) or too late (creating bottlenecks).

 ---